 Designing Your Degree

-The core coursework comprises roughly half of the curriculum and is the same for both the full-time and online/part-time format.
+The core coursework comprises roughly half of the curriculum.

 For electives, all students have the freedom to customize their elective coursework based on personal interests and professional goals.
 With over 200 courses to choose from, there are endless possibilities for how to plan your education.
 A faculty advisor helps you determine elective courses that match your desired knowledge base and skill sets.